Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 📝 Editor's Notes

-This is a super simple Jokbal (족발) recipe that can be splendidly completed in just 50 minutes using pork shank.
+This is a super simple Jokbal (족발) recipe that can be beautifully completed in just 50 minutes using pork shank.

-With no complicated steps, you just put all the ingredients together and braise them thoroughly, so even cooking beginners can make it without fail.
+With no complicated steps, you just put all the ingredients together and braise them thoroughly, making it a foolproof dish even for beginner cooks.

-The sweet and savory sauce deeply infuses into the tender pork shank, making it an excellent side dish for rice or a perfect accompaniment to drinks, and a delightful meal for the whole family.
+The sweet and savory sauce deeply permeates the tender pork shank, making it excellent as a side dish for rice or an appetizer with drinks, and a perfect meal for the whole family.

-It's especially enjoyable when served warm during colder seasons.
+It's especially delicious when enjoyed warm during chilly seasons.

 🛒 Ingredient Tips

-The key to this Jokbal (족발) recipe is the pork shank.
+The key ingredient for this Jokbal (족발) recipe is pork shank.

-Shank, sourced from the front or hind leg, is lean with little fat, yielding a tender yet chewy texture when braised for a long time.
+Shank, sourced from the front or hind leg, is lean with plenty of meat, developing a tender yet chewy texture when braised for a long time.

-Fresh shank should have a bright reddish-pink color, a glossy appearance, and a firm texture.
+Fresh shank should have a bright reddish-pink color, a glossy appearance, and feel firm.

-When choosing at the supermarket, select cuts that are not overly bloody or dark in color.
+When choosing at the supermarket, select cuts without excessive blood or a dark color.

-Bay leaves and star anise are crucial spices that impart the unique Jokbal aroma and eliminate gamey odors, so be sure to have them ready.
+Bay leaves and star anise are important spices that impart the unique Jokbal (족발) aroma and eliminate gamey odors, so be sure to have them ready.

-Using red chili peppers instead of dried red chilies can add a subtle spiciness and vibrant color.
+Using red chili pepper instead of dried chili adds a subtle spiciness and vibrant color.

 🔄 Substitution Guide

-If you wish to use a cut other than pork shank, you can use pork belly or pork neck.
+If you wish to use other cuts of pork instead of shank, you can use pork belly or pork neck.

-Pork belly, with its higher fat content, offers a richer and more tender flavor but may lack the chewy texture characteristic of shank.
+Pork belly has a higher fat content, resulting in a softer and richer flavor, but it may lack the chewy texture characteristic of shank.

-Pork neck provides a texture similar to shank but is slightly more tender.
+Pork neck offers a texture similar to shank but is slightly more tender.

-If star anise or bay leaves are unavailable, other spices like whole black peppercorns or rosemary can be substituted to reduce gamey odors, though the authentic aroma of Jokbal (족발) might be slightly diminished.
+If star anise or bay leaves are unavailable, you can substitute with other spices like whole black peppercorns or rosemary to eliminate gamey odors, though the authentic Jokbal (족발) aroma might be less prominent.

 🥘 Ingredients